dashkite/confidential-www/src/docs/asymmetric-encryption/article.md

 ## Decrypting

-[`decrypt`][] and works just as simply as `encrypt`.
+[`decrypt`][] and works as simply as `encrypt`.
 However, Bob must first create a shared key, just as Alice did.
 Bob's shared key will be constructed from his private key and Alice's public key, the reverse of the way Alice created her shared key.

 Thanks to the mathematics underlying public-key cryptography, Bob will still end up with the same shared key, which will allow him to decrypt Alice's message.
 That is,